-A content calendar has been developed to plan (visual) content related to the Let it Flow campaign for all communication channels.
-The calendar will have per-day planning and will make sure AMBER will stay active on all social channels but to also keep updating the website.
-A timeline describing the different phases in the Let it Flow campaign can be seen in Figure 3.
+A content calendar was developed to plan (visual) content related to the Let it Flow campaign for all the communication channels.
+The calendar had per-day planning and made sure AMBER stayed active on all social channels, but to also keep updating the website.
+A timeline describing the different phases in the Let it Flow campaign can be seen in Figure 3 below.